MolBIFFM/diana/README.md

 ## References

-The configuration files in this repository refer to data sets concerning differential post-translational modification supplemented with the following
+The configuration files in this repository refer to data sets supplemented with the following publications:

-publications:
+- Bojkova, D. et al. (2020) **Proteomics of SARS-CoV-2-infected host cells** **reveals therapy targets**, *Nature*, 583, 469-472.

 - Fiskin, E. et al. (2016) **Global Analysis of Host and Bacterial** **Ubiquitinome in Response to *Salmonella* Typhimurium Infection**, *Mol.*